brianjbeach/blog.brianbeach.com/content/posts/2021-02-06-lambda-cold-start-part-2/index.md

 Interestingly, an obvious pattern is emerging.
 Increasing CPU has a much bigger impact on the first Invocation time than it does on the Initialization.
 Increasing Memory by 16X only bought an 11% improvement in Initialization while it bought us a 95% improvement on first Invocation.

-## Next Steps
+## Parameter Store

-So, where do we go from here?
-I have not tried to tackle Parameter Store yet.
-I assume loading the params a little earlier would help just like it did for secrets.
-However, the Parameter Store Extension is a bit of a black box so that is going to take some research.
-It does seem that optimizing our code is the best way to address Initialization times, while we can pay for more CPU to improve Invocation times.
+What about Parameter Store.
+I had assumed loading the parameters a little earlier would help just like it did for secrets.
+I have tried [updating the Parameter Store Extension to pre-fetch secrets](https://github.com/brianjbeach/aws-dotnet-extensions-configuration/tree/prefetch).
+However, I have not been able to show a significant improvement and have not submitted a pull request.
+It appears that building the ASP.NET host takes enough time that Lambda can fetch the parameters without delaying the build phase.
+Let me know if you find different.